-Most swimming pools are made from concrete, fiberglass or vinyl.
-Each has its own advantages and disadvantages.
-We run through the basics of each pool type below to help you make the right decision.
+Most swimming pools are made from concrete, fiberglass, or vinyl.
+Each has its advantages and disadvantages.
+I will run through the basics of each pool type below to help you make the right decision.

 Factors to Consider When Choosing a Pool

 Here are some of the factors you should look at when considering a new pool:

 - Initial Cost: What is your budget for installing the pool?

 - Long-Term Cost: You need to consider durability when comparing pool types.

 - Maintenance: Some types of pools require more maintenance than others.

 - Shape and Style: Do you already have an idea of what you want your pool to look like?
 What features it needs to have?

 - Size: Do you want a large or very deep pool?
 Make sure it’s the right fit for your backyard.